cassiopaixao/simmycloud/README.md

 simmycloud
 ==========

-SimMyCloud is a IaaS infraestructure simulator.
+SimMyCloud is an IaaS infraestructure simulator.